Mari-bekker/tinyapp/README.md

 A simplified copy of tinyurl, for the purpose of learning.

-TinyApp allows the users to register and add URLS, that will be shortered to a 6 character string.
+TinyApp allows the users to register and add URLS that will be shortered to a 6 character string.
 Users are able to edit and delete their own URLS.

 ## Getting started:
 npm install
-node express-server.js
+npm start

 ## Screenshots